teragrid/dgrid/docs/introduction.rst

 Introduction
 ============

-Welcome to the Tendermint guide!
-This is the best place to start if you are new to Tendermint.
+Welcome to the teragrid guide!
+This is the best place to start if you are new to teragrid.

-What is Tendermint?
+What is teragrid?
 -------------------

-Tendermint is software for securely and consistently replicating an application on many machines.
+teragrid is software for securely and consistently replicating an application on many machines.
-By securely, we mean that Tendermint works even if up to 1/3 of machines fail in arbitrary ways.
+By securely, we mean that teragrid works even if up to 1/3 of machines fail in arbitrary ways.
 By consistently, we mean that every non-faulty machine sees the same transaction log and computes the same state.
 Secure and consistent replication is a fundamental problem in distributed systems; it plays a critical role in the fault tolerance of a broad range of applications,